jorenham/Lmo/docs/distributions.md

     \end{equation}
 \]

-Unfortunately, the Kumaraswamy distribution is not implemented in `scipy.stats`.
+The Kumaraswamy distribution is implemented in [`lmo.distributions.kumaraswamy`][lmo.distributions.kumaraswamy].

 ### Wakeby